sy77777en/video_annotation_folk/labels_markdown/cam_motion/ground_centric_movement/downward/index.md

 <h3>📖 Definition:</h3>
-Does the camera move downward (not tilting down) in the scene?
+Does the camera move downward relative to the ground?

 <details>
 <summary><h4> Question (Definition)</h4></summary>

+- Does the camera move downward (not tilting down) in the scene?

 - Is the camera moving downward in the scene?